 Availability – After 6pm Friday, Saturday and Sunday

 Due to COVID-19, the venue capacity will be 83 pax.
-1 person per 4 square meters.
+1 person per 4 square metres.

 - Landscape collection featuring iconic works